nicoguaro/AdvancedMath/README.md

 # Advanced Mathematics for Engineers

 This is a repository with material for the course Advanced Mathematics for Engineers.
 The program of the course is located [here](./program.md).
+A _commented_ list of references can be found [here](./references.md).

 ## Contents